codesport/coursera-react-confusion/README.md

 git push -u upstream master #NB: for first commit -u is shorthand for '--set-upstream' and activates branch tracking
 ```

-> NB: We are calling our remote, slave repo `upstream`. `Upstream` is named when the local repo is the master, source repo.
+> NB: We are calling our remote, slave repo `upstream`. `Upstream` is named when the local repo is the master and source repo.
 Alternatively, we would name the
-> remote repo `origin` when the remote is the master, source repo.
+> remote repo `origin` when the remote is the "master and source repo".
 For example, when we fork someone else's project with the intent of doing a pull request,
-> the remote repo would be the origin, source and master repo.
+> the remote repo would be the `origin` (i.e, the "master and source repo").